"Annie Bacon's storytelling is exceptional"

 "Haunting melodies and carefully orchestrated harmonies" - Earmilk

 "Annie Bacon is a beautiful singer and teller of stories"

-Though she was born and raised in Maine and resides now in Michigan, Bacon was reared musically in San Francisco over nearly two decades.
-But like her band, the OSHEN (a rotating cast of musicians), life offers change at a near constant pace.
-She and her family relocated to Ann Arbor in mid 2018.
+She has split her life between Maine and California (San Francisco), but relocated with her family to Michigan in 2018.
+The Michigan music community quickly embraced her and has provided an incredible network of collaborators and mentors.
 From that new perch, Bacon undertook the band's fifth project, Nothing Stays The Same.
 The 14-song album incorporates four existing singles with ten new tracks, and is the most finely expressed example of the sweet rock sound for which Annie & her OSHEN have become adored.

-For seven of the ten new songs, Annie traveled to Nashville, working with producer and bassist Paul Defiglia (bassist and keyboard player with The Avett Brothers & Langhorne Slim) at his Sensitive Sound studio.
-For each song, she gathered a crew of dear friends and longtime collaborators including James Nash (The Waybacks), Omar Cuellar (Facing New York), Henry Nagle (eight belles), and The Singer & The Songwriter.
+For seven of the ten new songs, Annie traveled to Defiglia's Nashville-based Sensitive Sound studio, where Defiglia provided both expertise and a supportive environment for Annie's creative impulses to flourish.
+Six others were recorded in the San Francisco Bay Area (25th Street, Opus, and Hank's House studios), and one in Ann Arbor (Blue Sky).
+For each song, she gathered a crew of dear friends and longtime collaborators including James Nash (The Waybacks), Omar Cuellar (Facing New York), Henry Nagle (eight belles), Meryl Press, Elizabeth Greenblatt and The Singer & The Songwriter.